-- The same data column names as the old experiment
+The same data column names as the old experiment

-- The same target as the old experiment
+The same target as the old experiment

-- The same target classes (if classification) as the old experiment
+The same target classes (if classification) as the old experiment

-- For time series, all choices for intervals and gaps must be the same
+For time series, all choices for intervals and gaps must be the same

 When the above conditions are met, then you can:

-- Start the same kind of experiment, just rerun for longer.
+Start the same kind of experiment, just rerun for longer.

 Use a smaller or larger data set (i.e. fewer or more rows).

-- Effectively do a final ensemble re-fit by varying the data rows and starting an experiment with a new accuracy, time=1, and interpretability.
+Effectively do a final ensemble re-fit by varying the data rows and starting an experiment with a new accuracy, time=1, and interpretability.
 Check the experiment preview for what the ensemble will be.

-- Restart/Resume a cancelled, aborted, or completed experiment
+Restart/Resume a canceled, aborted, or completed experiment

 The smart checkpointing continues by adding a prior model as another model used during tuning.
 If that prior model is better (which is likely if it was run for more iterations), then that smart checkpoint model will be used during feature evolution iterations and final ensemble.